DiamondLightSource/sm-bluesky/docs/tutorials/2_running_bluesky.rst

 Local BlueAPI with sm-bluesky
 -----------------------------

-To run blueAPI locally, you must first start a message broker (RabbitMQ/STOMP) to handle live event streaming.
+To run blueAPI locally, you must first start a message broker (RabbitMQ/STOMP) to handle live event streaming (This will soon not be necessary).
 Please follow the instructions at `Start RabbitMQ <https://diamondlightsource.github.io/blueapi/main/tutorials/run-bus.html>`__ to set up your message bus.

 .. important::